 Once a child’s back teeth come in, they are extremely susceptible to developing cavities because their rough surfaces easily trap plaque; plus, their location makes them tricky for little hands to effectively clean.
 Thankfully, we can give these teeth a bit of extra protection with a dental sealant.
 We simply apply a thin layer of composite resin to the chewing surfaces of the teeth, and it quickly hardens into a barrier that stops plaque, acids, and bacteria from settling on the enamel.

 If you go down the oral healthcare aisle at your local store, you’ll find that almost every product has fluoride added to it, and that’s good news!
 When applied to the teeth, this mineral actually thickens the enamel and makes it more resistant to decay.
-You’ll also find it in our office, where we can coat your child’s teeth in a fluoride varnish to give them an extra boost of cavity prevention.
+You’ll also find it in our dental office, where we can coat your child’s teeth in a fluoride varnish to give them an extra boost of cavity prevention.
 It only takes a minute and can be done at their regular checkups to keep them healthy between appointments.

 Silver Diamine Fluoride Treatments

 Silver diamine fluoride offers a fast and easy way to treat active cavities that doesn’t involve a needle or drill, so our little patients certainly appreciate it!
 Applied directly to a cavity, the silver quickly kills harmful bacteria while the fluoride strengthens the enamel at the same time.
-This not only prevents decay from becoming worse, but also stops it from spreading to the surrounding teeth.
+This not only prevents decay from becoming worse but also stops it from spreading to the surrounding teeth.
 It’s especially helpful for treating several cavities at once that can’t be filled in a single appointment.

 X-rays enable our team to look below the surface of the smile to catch potential dental issues as early as possible, but many parents feel anxious about them because of the radiation emitted.
-We completely understand, which is why our practice only uses 100% digital X-rays.
+We completely understand, which is why our dental office only uses 100% digital X-rays.
 Compared to traditional film, they emit about 90% LESS radiation.
 They also create higher-quality images in less time, making them a win-win for both us and our patients!